AVM and desktop valuations possible, with more options for complex and long form valuations.

 Valuations will be conducted as follows:

-Blocks >= 20 units – Valued on a block valuation basis.
+Blocks >= 20 units – Valued on a block investment value.

 New build properties are those that are less than two years old (from the date of practical completion) and/or have not been lived in.